New! PON Global — Online

 Now Introducing PON Global — Online

-An innovative, blended learning course that has been hosted in cities around the world, PON Global is now being offered online.
+We have just successfully concluded our live and online winter sessions of PON Global - Online and are pleased to announce the opening of our summer and fall sessions.
 PON Global is brought to you by the Program on Negotiation at Harvard Law School (PON), which has provided world-class negotiation training to more than 50,000 global professionals.
 Adapted for online delivery, PON Global — Online’s interactive format is designed to provide you with cutting-edge negotiation skills, teach you to overcome emotional and rational biases, and help you learn a range of cooperative and competitive negotiation strategies.

 PON Global — Online will run: